frederic-perez/AmE-dictionary/data/abbreviations.md

 __PO__ Parole officer.
 __POTUS__ :dart: President of the United States. _Ronald Reagan was elected governor twice and POTUS for two terms._
 __PPD__ Postponed. _(sporting events)_
-__PPE__ Personal protective equipment: clothing and equipment used to ensure personal safety in the workplace.
+__PPE__ :two: Personal protective equipment: clothing and equipment used to ensure personal safety in the workplace.
 __PPG__ (ppg) Points per game. _Sanders is averaging 13.3 ppg._
 __ppl__ _informal_ People.
 __PR__ _The PR version of my life._